-As a new or returning athlete, you may be wondering how to run in an approachable and sustainable way.
+As a new or returning athlete, you may be wondering how to run properly in an approachable and sustainable way.
 While it’s easy to step out the door and start running, it’s harder to stick with it past the first week or two.
 We’ve got some strategies and running tips for beginners to help you start off right, make your training work for you, and stay injury-free as you go along.

 Grab your running shoes, your favorite playlist, and maybe an accountability buddy, and let’s get to it!

 It seems easy to wait for the “perfect” time to start.
 Whether that means after the holidays, when the kids are back in school, or even just waiting for a Monday.
 Spoiler alert: it’s a trap!
 Putting off your first run, whether it’s your first-ever or just the first after a long layoff, is just a way of procrastinating.

 As long as you’ve got a good pair of shoes on your feet, you’ve got what you need to start.
 Your first couple of weeks should include a few runs, and they only need to be 15 or 20 minutes each.
 Keeping the frequency and volume of your runs low will make the mental and physical barriers less intimidating.
 And you can stay at this level as long as you need to.
 The important thing is to just start somewhere!

 Read Next: If you need that last little push to get out the door, see if there’s something on this list that will help.
 10 Best Online Groups for Running Inspiration has an option for every type and background of runner, so you’re sure to find a source of inspiration for yourself.

 Learning how to run properly is difficult to start cold turkey—you need to ease into it.
 This might be the most important running tip for beginners.